Angie-GuerreroC/dataiku-ml-assignment/README.md

      - Random Forest
      - XGBoost
    - Hyperparameter tuning for optimal performance (XGBoost).
-   - Visualization of performance metrics (AUC, F-1 Score precision-recall curves, confusion matrices).
+   - Visualization of performance metrics (AUC, F-1 Score, precision-recall curves, confusion matrices).

 6. **Model Comparison**:
    - Side-by-side evaluation of models based on AUC and F-1 Score and other metrics.